enkelprifti98/metal-isometric-xepa/README.md

 This project makes it possible to install any ISO of your choice on Equinix Metal instances.
 Windows 10?
 TrueNAS?
 NSX Edge?
 All the ISOs!!!

+While you will be able to install any ISO, it is not guaranteed to work due to several factors such as kernel or driver support for the hardware.

 ## How does it work?

 TLDR: Custom iPXE + Rescue mode / Alpine Linux + KVM hypervisor + IOMMU / VFIO PCI Passthrough + GUI